TillF/WASA-SED/docs/index.md

 ```/Input``` | Input data, contains parameter file: ```do.dat, /Input/Hillslope, /Input/River, /Input/Reservoir, /Input/Time_series```
 ```/Output``` | Output files of model scenarios

 A complete example input-data set is part of the github repository (see top of document).
-Model parameterisations are available e.g. for meso-scale catchments in dryland areas of Spain and Brazil (Bengue Catchment in Spain: [Mamede 2008](#mamede-2008), Ribera Salada Catchment in Spain: [Mueller et al. 2008](#mueller-et-al-2008), [Mueller et al. 2009](#mueller-et-al-2009), Isábena Catchment in Spain: [Francke 2009](#francke-2009)).
+Model parameterisations are available e.g. for meso-scale catchments in dryland areas of Spain and Brazil (Bengue Catchment in Spain: [Mamede 2008](#mamede-2008), Ribera Salada Catchment in Spain: [Mueller et al. 2008](#mueller-et-al-2008), [Mueller et al. 2009](#mueller-et-al-2009), Isábena Catchment in Spain: [Francke 2009](#francke-2009)) and others.

 The original WASA code version ([Güntner 2002](#guentner-2002), [Güntner and Bronstert 2004](#guentner-bronstert-2004)) was extended within the SESAM-Project to include sediment-transport processes at the hillslope scale using various USLE-derivative approaches, a spatially distributed, semi-process-based modelling approach for the modelling of water and sediment transport through the river network and a reservoir module that computes the transport of water and sediment as well as sedimentation processes in reservoirs.
+Other extensions (e.g. snow) were added later.

 <a name="table-2"></a>
 **Table 2:** Main subroutines of the main program (```wasa.f90```).